UMCarpentries/intro-curriculum-python/_episodes/01-python-plotting.md

 # Glossary of terms
 _[Back to top](#contents)_

-- Mark: an object that graphically represents data values.
-Examples of a mark include dots, bars, lines, areas, band, and paths.
+- Mark: an object that is used to graphically represents data values.
+Examples include dots, bars, lines, areas, band, and paths.
 Each mark has a number of properties (e.g., color, size, opacity) that can be set to change its appearance.
-- Facets: Dividing your data into non-overlapping groups and making a subplot for each subset of the data.
+- Facets: Dividing your data into groups and making a subplot for each.
 - Layer: Each plot is made up of one or more layers.
 Each layer contains one mark.
 - Scale: specifying mappings from data units to visual properties.